International Student Handbook

 English Language and Study Skills Support

 Free English language support is available from the Effective Learning Service, which is based in the Learning Resource Centre.
 The Effective Learning Service provides support for all students wishing to develop their English language skills.
-The Effective Learning Service can also help with study skills.
+The Effective Learning Service can also help you with your study skills.

-For information on the support available and how to make an appointment with one of the team visit the Effective Learning Service.
+For information on the support available and how to make an appointment with one of the team visit the Effective Learning Service

 Student Services